 (3) Nothing in this section prevents a statutory rule from being amended otherwise than by regulations made under this section, including an amendment of a kind referred to in subsection (2).

-[Section 22 amended by No. 20 of 2003 s.
+[Section 22 amended: No. 20 of 2003 s.
 16.]

 22A.
 Power to make interim regulations construing certain references in Acts